gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### External Contributions

-We received a bunch of patches and pull requests in the last weeks.
-We managed to include some of them in this release.
-We want to thank

-* Matt Khan for a fix for GRADLE-2485
+We would like to thank the following community members for making contributions to this release of Gradle.

+* Matt Khan - fixed resetting of `test.debug` to `false` when using `test.jvmArgs`  (GRADLE-2485)
-* Gerd Aschemann for fixing GRADLE-2501
+* Gerd Aschemann - fixes for `application` plugins generated shell scripts (GRADLE-2501)
-* Cruz Fernandez for fixing the properties sample project
+* Cruz Fernandez - fixes to the properties sample project
-* Fadeev Alexandr for fixing GRADLE-2461
+* Fadeev Alexandr - fixes for Gradle Daemon on Win 7 when `PATH` env var is not set (GRADLE-2461)

+We love getting contributions from the Gradle community.
+For information on contributing, please see (gradle.org/contribute)[http://gradle.org/contribute]